Malvaceae (family name)

 *The Najevnik linden tree, an about 700 years old Tilia cordata, is the thickest tree in Slovenia.
 It is a place of cultural events, and every June a national meeting of Slovene politicians takes place under it! (*source: Wikipedia)

-(Can be pot-grown for many years, and will flower from about 8 – 10 years of age).
+(Can be pot-grown for several years, and will flower from about 8 – 10 years of age).